Kampala’s oldest buildings, to be continued

-Lubiri overlooks the royal mile, a mile long street linking it to Mengo, Buganda's Parliament.
-On either sides of the street you will find Kabaka anjagala trees and 52 beautiful statues of totems, each symbolic of a particular clan of Buganda
+Lubiri overlooks the royal mile, a mile-long street linking it to Mengo, Buganda’s Parliament.
+On either side of the street, you will find Kabaka anjagala trees and 52 beautiful statues of totems, each symbolic of a particular clan of Buganda

 St. Luke and St. Katherine general wards-Mengo Hospital

-At 121 years old, Mengo is the oldest hospital in East Africa, and one of it's oldest assets is St. Luke and St. Katherine general wards.
+At 121 years old, Mengo is the oldest hospital in East Africa, and one of its oldest assets is St. Luke and St. Katherine’s general wards.
 It was built in 1904 by Dr. Albert Cook, the first colonial doctor to treat Ugandans.

-According to records from the hospital's archives, at the time of its construction in 1897, it was made of reed, mud and thatch.
+According to records from the hospital’s archives, at the time of its construction in 1897, it was made of reed, mud, and thatch.
 Then, it had 12 wooden beds and straw mattresses.
-In 1900, it was destroyed and rebuilt 1904 using meter thick walls and gauge 24 iron sheets imported from Britain.
+In 1900, it was destroyed and rebuilt in 1904 using meter-thick walls and gauge 24 iron sheets imported from Britain.
 The building had two wards.
 One on the left had 30 beds for women, and one on right had 30 for men.
-They were named Katherine and Luke wards respectively, in commemoration of Dr. Albert Luke and his wife Katherine, a midwife who helped Lady Druscilla Namaganda deliver Kabaka Muteesa II in 1924.
+They were named Katherine and Luke wards respectively, in commemoration of Dr. Albert Cook Luke and his wife Katherine, a midwife who helped Lady Druscilla Namaganda deliver Kabaka Muteesa II in 1924.
 Mutesa was the first President of Uganda.

-The roof of the building has never been replaced, but the interior slightly modified to cater for two words, orthopaedics and some offices.
+The roof of the building has never been replaced, but the interior is slightly modified to cater to two words, orthopedics, and some offices.
 The ward has electricity and running water.